// sum_c.c

 31.4 Python via reticulate

 Calling Python from R is not about speed.
 Python’s interpreter is slower than R’s for numerical work.
-The reason to call Python is access: scikit-learn, PyTorch, TensorFlow, Hugging Face Transformers, spaCy, and hundreds of other libraries have no R equivalent, or their R equivalents lag behind.
+The reason to call Python is access: scikit-learn, PyTorch, TensorFlow, Hugging Face Transformers, spaCy, and hundreds of other libraries either have no R equivalent or their R equivalents lag behind by months or years.
+When a new deep learning architecture drops, the Python implementation comes first.
+Always.

-The reticulate package embeds a Python interpreter inside R’s process.
-There is no inter-process communication overhead; R and Python share the same memory space.
+The reticulate package embeds a Python interpreter inside R’s process, with no inter-process communication overhead; R and Python share the same memory space.

 Importing modules: